Advise, don't advertise.

 3. It helps you build brand awareness

-As I’ve already mentioned, native ads are extremely useful for promoting the top of the funnel content.
-But the way people interact with this content matters the most for your brand awareness.
+As mentioned before, native ads are extremely useful for promoting top-of-the-funnel content.
+But how people interact with this content matters the most for your brand awareness.

-As native ads are woven into different types of content: educational, emotional, visual, it has a great chance of going viral.
+As native ads are woven into different types of content: educational, emotional, and visual, it has a great chance of going viral.
 Although people rarely share highly promotional content (unless they’re marketers), many of them happily share useful or entertaining content.
-So while you only pay for native ads to be shown , your readers might go further sharing your content and promoting your brand for free.
+So while you only pay for native ads to be shown, your readers might go further, sharing your content and promoting your brand for free.

 4. It contributes to brand credibility